Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Stubborn, attentive, loyal

 The Akidoodle can be a lot of dog for the average person to handle due to the stubborn nature of the Akita.
-These dogs can be wary of strangers, making them great watchdogs.
-They should be socialized and trained early on to prevent problems later in life.
-They are likely to develop a full coat that requires regular care to maintain at home.
+They can be wary of strangers, making them excellent watchdogs.
+They should be socialized and trained early to prevent problems later in life.
+They will likely develop a full coat that requires regular grooming at home.
 They may also require regular trips to the groomer.

 divider-dog